jonhusson/gdd_demo/README.md

 ## Input description

-Input for `find_target.py` are two text files: `input\sentences_nlp352` and `var\target_variables.txt`.
+Input for `find_target.py` are two text files: `input/sentences_nlp352` and `var/target_variables.txt`.
 The `sentences_nlp352` file comes from the GeoDeepDive library, and is a TSV file containing 5 technical reports from the United States Geological Survey that have been parsed using [Stanford Natural Language Processing](http://nlp.stanford.edu/) (version 3.5.2).
 More detailed information about the sentences table data structure can be found [here](https://github.com/jonhusson/gdd_demo/tree/master/input).
+You can also view a reference list describing the five included reports [here](https://github.com/jonhusson/gdd_demo/blob/master/input/references.pdf); it is also in the downloaded input folder as `references.pdf`.

-The `var\target_variables.txt` file can (and should!) be altered by the user, and principally consists of Python list of strings called `target_names`.
+The `var/target_variables.txt` file can (and should!) be altered by the user, and principally consists of Python list of strings called `target_names`.
 Each object in the list is searched for within the set of five documents, using Python's regular expressions module.
 For example, when downloaded, this file is initialized as:

 ```
 target_names = ['stromatol', r'\b' + 'Gamuza Formation' + r'\b']